 rake, which will call RSpec and Cucumber.

-RSpec & Cucumber HTML Formatted output
+RSpec and Cucumber HTML Formatted output

 RSpec and Cucumber both have HTML results formatters.
 Since Jenkins will serve up HTML output, I thought it would be useful to have both tools output their results to an HTML file in the workspace.
 That way, I can quickly scan the full color, formatted HTML instead of digging through the console output.
 To accomplish this, I have to call RSpec and Cucumber separately, so that I can redirect their outputs to separate files.